joaofbantunes/ExploringDistributedTracingWithAspNet/readme.md

 ### Logs

-The simplest way to see this in action is looking at the logs, as we can then see this information printed out (assuming the required logging configurations are made).
+The simplest way to see this in action is looking at the logs, as we can then see this information printed out.

+Even better than seeing things printed in the console, is to centralize the logs, then use the filters to find the logs we want.
+To see it in action, we're using [Seq](https://datalust.co/seq).

 ### OpenTelemetry, Zipkin and Jaeger

-A more interesting way to view this in action is to use other telemetry tools.
+Another interesting way to view this in action is to use other telemetry tools.

 For this sample, we'll use [OpenTelemetry](https://opentelemetry.io/), [Zipkin](https://zipkin.io/) and [Jaeger](https://www.jaegertracing.io/).